The ANH-Intl Food4Health campaign aims to:

 - Educate about what food is healthy, so you can make the right choices

-- Encourage you to take responsibility for your health by using wholesome, natural foods, food ingredients and other nutrients
+- Encourage you to take responsibility for your health by using wholesome, natural, nutrient-dense foods, food ingredients and concentrated nutrients

 - Motivate you to combine healthy food choices with with other lifestyle approaches that will help to maintain good health

-- Help trigger a shift away from pharmaceutical drugs as the primary means of healthcare.
+- Help you to reduce or eliminate your dependency on pharmaceutical drugs as the primary means of healthcare.